-SWFight.com’s listing of the Greatest New Mexico Fighters of All Time, rankings #25-21 include boxers Maldonado Jr., Large, MMA’s Villaseñor, Jardine, Page
+SWFight.com’s listing of the Greatest New Mexico Boxers and MMA Fighters of All Time, rankings #25-21 include boxers Maldonado Jr., Large, MMA’s Villaseñor, Jardine, Page

-The Marquess of Queensberry Rules, the code of generally accepted rules in the sport of boxing were published in 1867, 45 years before New Mexico was granted statehood in 1912.
-Hundreds of fighters during the time in which we were a territory bled and died in makeshift rings and on the llanos and desert pavements in the name of pugilism.
+The Marquess of Queensberry Rules, the code of the generally accepted rules in the sport of boxing were published in 1867, 45 years before New Mexico was granted statehood in 1912.
+Hundreds of fighters during that time we were a territory bled and died in makeshift rings and on the llanos and desert pavements in the name of pugilism.
 We honor their memories, both the named, and especially the unnamed fighters that history has forgotten.

 We begin our quest in helping start a healthy discussion by putting forth the first list of the greatest fighters of all time to hail out of our combat cultured state.
 These fighters truly prove that the desert does not produce anything weak.

 (Please click here to revisit our ranking guidelines)

 Notably: WBC Youth Silver Lightweight Champion, 2008 U.S. Future Stars National Champion, 2008 Silver Medal U.S. National Championships, 2008 National Golden Gloves Bronze medal

 A native of Albuquerque’s South Valley, at just 26 years old, Fidel Maldonado Jr. has established himself (along with Las Cruces’ Austin Trout) as one of the two top talents of the latest generation of boxing talent.